FOUR-GOAL SECOND PERIOD LIFTS PROVIDENCE COLLEGE PAST MERRIMACK, 5-3

-Senior defenseman Eric Baier had two goals and an assist for the Friars
+Senior defenseman Eric Baier picks up two goals and assist for Friars

 PROVIDENCE, R.I. - The Providence College men's hockey team used a four-goal second period outburst to defeat No. 7 Merrimack, 5-3, Saturday night in the regular-season finale at Schneider Arena.
 With the win, the Friars completed the season with an 8-18-8 overall record and a 4-16-7 Hockey East mark.
 Merrimack (22-8-4, 16-8-3 Hockey East) finished fourth and will host Maine beginning next weekend in North Andover, Mass. in a best-of-three Hockey East Quarterfinal series.

 The Friars jumped out to a 1-0 lead as senior Eric Baier (North Kingstown, R.I.) ripped a shot from the blue line that eluded Merrimack goalie Joe Cannata at 5:46.
 Kyle Bigos scored his first goal of the season at 11:11 to tie the game at 1-1.
 Mike Collins and Joe Cucci each scored on a five-minute power play as the Warriors led 3-1 led after one period.